Condor-Performance-Modeling/how-to/SET_LOCAL_ENV.md

 These are exported to your shell.
 A script is available to automate setting these variables.

+The script is sourced while in the condor directory.

 ```
 cd condor
 mkdir Downloads